-The Danger of feeding your Dog a Hot Cross Bun!
+The Danger of Feeding your Dog a Hot Cross Bun!

 The majority of owners understand the risks and consequences of our loved dogs eating chocolate and especially Easter Eggs at this time of the year, but were you aware that a treat of a Hot Cross bun can cause serious health issues?

 Currants, sultanas, and raisins – including fresh grapes, are a definite no-go!
 Although no conclusive evidence has been produced to date, it’s understood that Mycotoxin is produced by mould, found in the grapes and is quite toxic if eaten by dogs.

-Symptoms can cause gastric upsets with salivation, diarrhea and severe vomiting, a possibility of fitting and increased heart rate, tremors and excessive itching, with more serious consequences of kidney failure.
+Symptoms can cause gastric upsets with salivation, diarrhoea and severe vomiting, a possibility of fitting and increased heart rate, tremors and excessive itching, with more serious consequences of kidney failure.
 Look out for symptoms of decreased urination, increased signs of thirst and your dog appearing dull and under the weather.

 What Quantity of Hot Cross Buns?

-Each bun probably has around 20 raisins inside, which may not seem like much, but considering research has shown that it only takes a few grams to bring on serious toxicity, it’s vitally important that at Easter you keep your Hot Cross buns well away from your pets.
+Each bun probably has around 20 raisins inside, which may not seem like much, but considering research has shown that it only takes a few grams to bring on serious toxicity, it’s vitally important that at Easter, you keep your Hot Cross buns well away from your pets.

 It’s not clear exactly what causes the toxic effects, but just one sultana, raisin or current can be toxic, so real caution should be taken with foods that contain them.

-Enjoy Easter time
+Enjoy Easter time with your dog.

 While Easter is a fun time for all the family, the treats we love to enjoy can present a real threat to our pets.
 Be aware at all times of what they are eating to make sure they come to no harm.